Wine has long been considered a pure elixir, but that all-natural street cred can be misleading.

-“A lot of wines test high for pesticides and herbicides, things that many people spend a lot of time, energy, and resources to avoid in their food,” says Josh Nadel, master sommelier of Thrive Market’s Clean Wine program.
+“A lot of wines test high for pesticides and herbicides, things that many people spend a lot of time, energy, and resources trying to avoid in their food,” says Josh Nadel, master sommelier of Thrive Market’s Clean Wine program.

 Though it sounds like a modern invention, adding compounds to wine to improve taste or extend shelf life is nothing new.
 “In Bordeaux, winemakers have been fining wine with egg whites for centuries,” says Bosker.
 (Fining is the practice of adding substances that bond with undesirable particles in the wine so that they can be more easily filtered out.)
-Sulfur dioxide has been added to wine as a preservative for just as long.
+Sulfur dioxide has been added as a preservative for just as long.

-“Wine tends to need a bit of protection,” says Nadel, adding that even some winemakers who prioritize natural farming and winemaking processes occasionally make judicious use of additives to safeguard flavor.
+“Wine tends to need a bit of protection,” says Nadel, adding that even some winemakers who prioritize natural farming and winemaking processes occasionally make judicious use of select additives to safeguard flavor.
 “These are choices made in the service of taste.”

 That isn’t to say that all low- to no-intervention wines have an unpleasant taste profile.
-Many are delicious and free of chemicals that turn up in many conventional wines.
+Many are delicious and free of the chemicals that turn up in conventional wines.
 But in some cases, low- to no-intervention winemaking comes at the expense of taste.

 “A lot of these wines smell like nail-polish remover or taste of apple-cider vinegar,” Nadel concedes.